QuChunhe/study/MySQL.md

 * The relation R (table) is in second normal form (2NF).
 * Every non-prime attribute of R is non-transitively dependent on every key of R.

+传递依赖

-A non-prime attribute of R is an attribute that does not belong to any candidate key of R.[3] A transitive dependency is a functional dependency in which X → Z (X determines Z) indirectly, by virtue of X → Y and Y → Z (where it is not the case that Y → X).
+A non-prime attribute of R is an attribute that does not belong to any candidate key of R. A transitive dependency is a functional dependency in which X → Z (X determines Z) indirectly, by virtue of X → Y and Y → Z (where it is not the case that Y → X).

 A 3NF definition that is equivalent to Codd's, but expressed differently, was given by Carlo Zaniolo in 1982.
 This definition states that a table is in 3NF if and only if for each of its functional dependencies X → A, at least one of the following conditions holds:
 * X contains A (that is, A is a subset of X, meaning X → A is trivial functional dependency),